 - Add the heavy cream and stir to combine.

-- Reheat refrigerated (leftover) soup very gently in the microwave on 50% power or over gentle heat on the stove until it's as warm as desired.
-Note - Any time you are reheating anything with milk/cream in it, there is the risk of it 'breaking' or separating.
+To reheat: Reheat refrigerated (leftover) soup very gently in the microwave on 50% power or over gentle heat on the stove until it's as warm as desired.
+Any time you are reheating anything with milk/cream in it, there is the risk of it 'breaking' or separating.
 This is less likely with fattier milks such as whole milk and heavy cream.
-If you're using skim, 1 or 2%, there is a much greater risk it can 'break' which is why my advice is to use fattier milks and heavy cream.
+If you're using skim, 1% or 2%, there is a much greater risk it can 'break' which is why my advice is to use fattier milks and heavy cream.

 15 Best Fast and Easy Soup Recipes – Warm up with these easy soup recipes!
 Most are ready in under 30 minutes and perfect for busy weeknights!
 Hearty, comforting, and so good!